redtexts/texts/dauve_1979_critique_situationist_international.md

 the nineteenth-century worker who lived in "poverty".
 The wage-worker does not simply consume objects, but reproduces the economic and mental structures which weigh on him.
-It is because of this, contrary to the opinion of Invariance, that he cannot free himself of these representations except by suppressing their material basis.
+It is because of this, contrary to the opinion of Invariance[^1], that he cannot free himself of these representations except by suppressing their material basis.
 He lives in a community of semiotics which force him to continue: materially (credit), ideologically and psychologically (this community is one of